 says, "In every instance of God’s work are the visions that should be known by man, visions that are followed by God’s fitting requirements of man.
 Without these visions as the foundation, man would be simply incapable of practice, nor would man be able to follow God unwaveringly.
-If man does not know God or understand God’s will, then all that man does is in vain, and incapable of being approved by God.
+If man does not know God or understand , then all that man does is in vain, and incapable of being approved by God.
 No matter how plentiful man’s gifts, still he is inseparable from God’s work and the guidance of God.
 No matter how good or many are the actions of man, still they cannot replace the work of God.
 And so, under no circumstance is the practice of man separable from the visions.
 Those who do not accept the new visions have no new practice.
-Their practice bears no relation to because they abide by doctrine and keep to the dead law; they have no new visions at all, and as a result, they put nothing in the new age into practice.
-They have lost the visions, and in doing so they have also lost , and have lost the truth."
+Their practice bears no relation to the truth because they abide by doctrine and keep to the dead law; they have no new visions at all, and as a result, they put nothing in the new age into practice.
+They have lost the visions, and in doing so they have also lost the work of , and have lost the truth."

 Some of the material is from: